jacomyal/sigma.js/README.md

 ### Resources

-[The website](http://sigmajs.org) provides a global overview of the project, and the documentation is available in the [Github Wiki](https://github.com/jacomyal/sigma.js/wiki).
+[The website](http://sigmajs.org) provides a global overview of the project, and the documentation is available in the [GitHub Wiki](https://github.com/jacomyal/sigma.js/wiki).

 Also, the `plugins` and `examples` directories contain various use-cases that might help you understand how to use sigma.